Jswig/ucsc-cgl-synthetic-genomes/docs/meeting_notes.md

 - It's biologically plausible to model each of a person's haplotypes independantly
     - just draw twice from the generator for each person

+# 12-1-2020

+We treat the haplotypes as independant.
+As

+Hyperparameter tuning for the GAN:
+- tune using prior knowledge of expected parameters